folio-org/raml-module-builder/README.md

 3. `snippetPath` - relative path to a file with SQL script to run.
 If `snippetPath` is set then `snippet` field will be ignored.
 4. `fromModuleVersion` - same as `fromModuleVersion` for table

+The **exactCount** section is optonal and the value of the property is a simple integer with a default value of 20000.
+Hit counts returned by get-familify of methods will use an exact hit count up to that value; beyond that, en estimated hit count is returned.

 The tables / views will be generated in the schema named tenantid_modulename